deerbabyphotos/deerbabyphotos.github.io/_includes/rates.md

 - A session that takes place in the comfort of your home (or my studio if you prefer)
 - A 120 minute session with your baby and all family members.
 Pets are welcome too. :-)
-- All edited photos (typically around 200, a mix of color & BW) uploaded to a password protected online gallery (no watermarks)
+- All edited photos (typically around 120, a mix of color & BW) uploaded to a password protected online gallery (no watermarks)
-- All edited photos (typically around 200, a mix of color & BW) in high resolution (no watermarks) on a memory stick, within 10 days of the session
+- AND all edited photos in high resolution (no watermarks) on a memory stick, within 10 days of the session
 - A phone/email consultation before the session to discuss planning, expectations, wardrobe, etc.
 - There is a $50 surcharge for weekends and holidays.